 The federation schools are mainstream primaries admitting pupils from age 4-11.
-East Hoathly also has a Nursery that takes children from 2 years old.
+East Hoathly also takes Nursery children aged 3-4.
 We are inclusive schools - that means we provide for children with all types of special educational need.
 Within the Pioneer Federation, it is fully recognised that all class teachers are the teachers of children with Special Educational Needs and disabilities (SEND).
 The kinds of SEND that are provided for are categorised into four broad areas of need: